solanav/grimoire/README.md

 ## Concepts

 - **Glyphs**: Created using `define-glyph`.
-They expose some type of operation to the framework such as reading files (:READ) , blind code execution (:BLIND-EXEC), file uploads (:WRITE), etc.
+They expose some type of operation to the framework such as reading files (:SIGHT) , code executeion (:COMMAND), blind code execution (:SIGHTLESS-COMMAND), file uploads (:MARK), etc.

 - **Spells**: Created using `define-spell`.
 They use the glyphs available to do interesting or useful operations on the objective.
-For example, the spell `download-all` allows the user to download all files in a given remote path if the glyph :EXEC is available to Grimoire.
+For example, the spell `download-all` allows the user to download all files in a given remote path if the glyph :COMMAND is available to Grimoire.

 - **Transmutations**: Created using `define-transmutation`.
 They allow Grimoire to derive new glyphs from already implemented ones.
-For example, if you have both the :READ and :BLIND-EXEC glyphs, you will be able to derive the :EXEC through a transmutation.
+For example, if you have both the :SIGHT and :SIGHTLESS-COMMAND glyphs, you will be able to derive the :COMMAND through a transmutation.

 - **Relics**: Managed through the functions starting with `relic/*`.
 A basic and global key-value store.